Modern slavery and human trafficking statement

 - Taking steps to improve substandard suppliers' practices, including providing advice to suppliers and requiring them to implement action plans;

-- Where a potential frequent supplier is unwilling to provide statements, or complete a questionnaire on the matter, consider if we commence that business relationship;
+- Where a potential frequent supplier is unwilling to provide statements, or complete a questionnaire on the matter, we will consider if we commence that business relationship;

 - Invoking sanctions against suppliers that fail to improve their performance in line with an action plan, including the termination of the business relationship.